-The grief and sadness beneficiaries and heirs feel over the loss of a loved one can override the joy and happiness of receiving an inheritance.
+The grief and sadness beneficiaries and heirs feel over the loss of a loved one can override the joy learning they will receive and an inheritance from a trust or a probate estate.

 It’s best not to make major financial decisions too soon after the death of someone we love.
 Emotions run high and we do not think clearly.

-If you are a person who receives property from a trust’s assets talk to your accountant before making financial decisions with your inheritance.
+If you are a person who receives a family inheritance from a trust’s assets or an estate, talk to your accountant before making financial decisions with the funds you receive.

 Get a third-party opinion from someone not attached to the grief of loss.